trychlos/pwix-tabbed/README.md

 - `tabbed-do-enable`, data={ tabbedId, label, enabled } ask to enable/disable the tab by its current nav label
 - `tabbed-do-enable`, data={ tabbedId, name, enabled } ask to enable/disable the tab by its name
+- `tabbed-do-enable`, data={ tabbedId, attribute, enabled } ask to enable/disable the tab by the specified nav attribute
+- `tabbed-do-show`, data={ tabbedId, index, shown } ask to show/hide the tab by its index
+- `tabbed-do-show`, data={ tabbedId, label, shown } ask to show/hide the tab by its current nav label
+- `tabbed-do-show`, data={ tabbedId, name, shown } ask to show/hide the tab by its name
-- `tabbed-do-enable`, data={ tabbedId, attribute, enabled } ask to enable/disable the tab by the specified nav attribute where 'tabbed' is expected to be the internal identifier of this tabbed template
+- `tabbed-do-show`, data={ tabbedId, attribute, shown } ask to show/hide the tab by the specified nav attribute where 'tabbed' is expected to be the internal identifier of this tabbed template

 The component triggers following events: